 In August 2021, our Board of Directors authorized a repurchase program for the repurchase of up to \$100 million of shares of our common stock at any time or times through December 31, 2022 (the "Prior Repurchase Program").
 We repurchased \$61.9 million of shares pursuant to the Prior Repurchase Program prior to its expiration on December 31, 2022.
+In January 2023, our Board of Directors authorized a share repurchase program for the repurchase of up to \$100.0 million of shares of our common stock through December 31, 2023 (the "2023 Repurchase Program").
+We repurchased \$75.0 million of shares pursuant to the 2023 Repurchase Program prior to its expiration on December 31, 2023.

-On January 1, 2023, our Board of Directors authorized a new share repurchase program for the repurchase of up to \$100 million of shares of our common stock at any time or times through December 31, 2023 (the "2023 Repurchase Program").
-Under the 2023 Repurchase Program, we will be permitted to effect repurchases through a variety of methods, including open-market purchases (including pursuant to a trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act), privately negotiated transactions, or otherwise in compliance with Rule 10b-18 of the Exchange Act.
-Although a substantial number of shares were repurchased pursuant to the Prior Repurchase Program, any future share repurchases under the 2023 Repurchase Program will depend upon, among other factors, our cash balances and potential future capital requirements, our results of operations and financial condition, the price of our common stock on the NASDAQ Global Select Market, and other factors that we may deem relevant.
+In January 2024, our Board of Directors authorized a new share repurchase program for the repurchase of up to \$150.0 million of shares of our common stock through June 30, 2025 (the "2024-2025 Repurchase Program").
+The 2024-2025 Repurchase Program permits us to effect repurchases through a variety of methods, including open-market purchases (including pursuant to a trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act), privately negotiated transactions, or otherwise in compliance with Rule 10b-18 of the Exchange Act.
+Share repurchases under the 2024-2025 Repurchase Program will depend upon, among other factors, our cash balances and potential future capital requirements, our results of operations and financial condition, the price of our common stock on the NASDAQ Global Select Market, and other factors that we may deem relevant.
 We can provide no assurance that we will continue to repurchase shares of our common stock at favorable prices, if at all.